Aiden-ytarame/PAMultiplayer/README.md

 ### Queue

 In Arcade now levels have a '+' button on them, pressing it queues the levels. after finishing a level click the continue button to load the next level in queue! works in Singleplayer and Multiplayer with a proper queue list in the lobby.

+### Challenge

+Play an endless mode, where after every level you vote between 6 randomly picked levels you have downloaded. also works in multiplayer!

 ### Discord Integration